 Which fruits?
 Strawberries and raspberries.

-New House Farm combines farm shop, tea room and in summer, a maize maze.
-Pluck your fresh strawberries and raspberries from the field, before tucking into well earned tea and cake inside a 16th century barn.
+New House Farm combines farm shop, tea room and, in previous years, a maize maze.
+Pluck your strawberries and raspberries fresh from the field, before tucking into tea and cake inside a 16th century barn.
+Already open for summer 2022, no need to book — just turn up.

 Roundstone Farm, Worthing

 Which fruits?
-Strawberries, raspberries, blackberries, gooseberries, tayberries (yeah, we had to look that one up too), loganberries, blackcurrants, redcurrants, plums, Victoria plums, rhubarb, and plenty of vegetables too.
+Strawberries, raspberries, blackberries, gooseberries, tayberries (yeah, we had to look that one up too), loganberries, blackcurrants, redcurrants, plums, Victoria plums, rhubarb, and plenty of vegetables.

-If a trip to the seaside is in order, make a day of it by dropping into Roundstone Farm, located not too far from Worthing.
-This page shows which of the extensive collection of crops is currently available for picking — the farm claims to have the biggest selection of PYO crops in the south of England, and who are we to argue?
+En route to the West Sussex coast?
+Drop into Roundstone Farm, located not too far from Worthing.
+It's already open for the 2022 season, and there's no need to book.
+This page shows which of the extensive variety of crops is currently available for picking — the farm claims to have the biggest selection of PYO crops in the south of England.
 A tractor-train service operates around the farm, dropping people off at whichever fruit they're after, and ice creams and cold drinks are for sale in the car park.

 Spring Gardens Nursery, Pulborough

 Which fruits?
 Strawberries, raspberries, gooseberries, cherries, blackberries, cherries, loganberries, blackcurrants, redcurrants, plums.
-Also vegetables including asparagus, carrots, sweetcorn and more.
+Also vegetables including asparagus, carrots and sweetcorn.

 Teetering on the edge of the South Downs, you're definitely not in London anymore by the time you get to Spring Gardens Nursery.
 Take a look at the crop chart to find out what should be ready to pick when, and plan your visit accordingly.
+Strawberries, loganberries and gooseberries are already being picked for 2022.
 After a morning in the 35 acres of fields, refresh in the on-site cafe and browse the farm shop before heading home... or on to the coast.

 Pick your own farms in East Sussex